gSchool/quick-check-20170110/README.md

 }
 ```

-ES5, the name of the function is add in obj, add
+ES5, the name of the function is add in obj, obj.add(x,y)

 ### Sixth